Adversarial-Attacks-on-Deeplearning/LLMs/Jailbreak attacks on LLMs/Defenses For Unalligned Models/readme.md

+# FIRST DEFENSIVE METHOD

 # Input Filtering Defense for Harmful Prompts in LLMs

 ## Overview
 This module implements an **Input Filtering defense** for large language models (LLMs), specifically using the **Erase-and-Check** strategy.
 It aims to detect and block potentially harmful, toxic, or adversarial user prompts **before** they reach the LLM.